djmitche/web-explainers/sec-ch-ua-form-factor.md

 [Client Hints](https://github.com/WICG/ua-client-hints) support providing sites with clear signals about client characteristics in a privacy-preserving fashion.
-We propose a new header, [`Sec-CH-UA-Form-Factor`](https://wicg.github.io/ua-client-hints/#sec-ch-ua-form-factor), to include information about the device's form factor.
+We propose a new hint, [`Sec-CH-UA-Form-Factor`](https://wicg.github.io/ua-client-hints/#sec-ch-ua-form-factor), to include information about the device's form factor.